Overview

 This article contains several detailed examples of how to display a vehicle’s transmission temperature.
 This PID is defined by the vehicle’s original equipment manufacturer (OEM).
 OEMs are not required to use the same PID name, therefore it may be confusing to find a certain OEM’s PID for transmission temperature.
-This article shows examples for the following PIDs.
+The OEM PID reference section lists details for several OEM transmission temperature PIDs that have worked for OBDLink customers.
+This article includes examples for Ford, GM, and Toyota PIDs.

 OEMPID Name